phoughton/pyiso20022/README.md

 ## Create a ISO 20022 PAIN.001 message

-Uee this code to create a PAyment INitiation message.
-We've used PAIN.001.001.08 but other versions are available.
+Use this code to create a `PA`yment `IN`itiation message.
+We've used `pain.001.001.08` but other versions are available.

 It will create a file called: `my_pain_001_001_08_from_code.xml`